About the project

 You can read an article about the workshops (in Czech) on MENSA ČR.

-Since the beginning of the school year 2018/2019 we have been piloting the board game for pre-school children and their teachers in several preschools in Prague and Central Bohemia region.
+In the second half of 2018 we were piloting the board game for pre-school children and their teachers in several preschools in Prague and Central Bohemia region.
+We were happy to hear that the feedback from teachers and children was very positive.
 The game was created by EDUcentrum and it is both in Czech and in English.
 It combines activities from 4 key areas: teambuilding, multiculturalism, self-development, and language development.
 The game creates a playful, stimulating environment that naturally encourages curiosity, while building healthy self-confidence, social awareness and empathy.
 Thanks to its content, it helps to integrate children from a foreign language environment.
+Feedback on board game piloting from teachers – presentation

-On October 17 2018, a national conference takes place at the Faculty of Education in Prague.
-Its aim is to promote project outcomes, share recommendations, and raise awareness of inclusive education approach and its benefits.
-Speakers will represent views from various sectors on the issue of children from a different cultural environment in pre-school education.
-Lectures and workshops will cover topics such as possibilities of funding and available services helping children with different mother tongue in the process of adaptation and integration, the CLIL method in pre-school education, etc. The conference is intended primarily for local authorities, pre-school teachers and directors, policymakers, and NGOs lobbing for and supporting education.
+On October 17 2018, a national conference took place at the Faculty of Education in Prague.
+Its aim was to promote project outcomes, share recommendations, and raise awareness of inclusive education approach and its benefits.
+Speakers represented views from various sectors on the issue of children from a different cultural environment in pre-school education.
+Lectures and workshops covered topics such as possibilities of funding and available services helping children with different mother tongue in the process of adaptation and integration, the CLIL method in pre-school education, etc. The conference was attended by representatives of local authorities, pre-school teachers and directors, policymakers, and NGOs lobbing for and supporting education.